Ringdown waves from hairy black holes: Examples of Static Spherical Hairy Black Holes

 Unlike the previous cases, the energy conditions are not dependent on the position of the UCOP radii.
 All conditions are compatible with a small $|k|$.

-In figures figure~\ref{fig:figall1} and \ref{fig:figall2}, we demonstrate the damping oscillation waveforms $\log{(|\Psi|)}$ for Schwarzschild, Bardeen, Hayward, and Kiselev models.
+In Figs.~\ref{fig:figall1} and \ref{fig:figall2}, we demonstrate the damping oscillation waveforms $\log{(|\Psi|)}$ for Schwarzschild, Bardeen, Hayward, and Kiselev models.
 One can clearly see the decay of the amplitude in time, exhibiting the damped oscillation.
 The slope connecting the maximal points in the waveforms describes the damping rate, while the spacing between the cusps represents the oscillation frequency.
 Across all models, the QNM amplitude exhibits the expected damped ringdown, but the details of the decay differ noticeably between cases.
-In figure~\ref{fig:figall1}, we can observe how, in comparison to the vacuum scenario, signals for Bardeen and Hayward travel with a similar decaying rate, but with a clearly different frequency.
-In figure~\ref{fig:figall2}, we can observe different signals for the Kiselev model according to the $w_q$ value.
+In Fig.~\ref{fig:figall1}, we can observe how, in comparison to the vacuum scenario, signals for Bardeen and Hayward travel with a similar decaying rate, but with a clearly different frequency.
+In Fig.~\ref{fig:figall2}, we can observe different signals for the Kiselev model according to the $w_q$ value.
 There is a clear difference in the slope connecting the maximal points.
-In particular, the case $w_q = -1$ has a gentle downward slope, therefore a smaller decay rate.
-On the other hand the cusps are more distanced from each other in comparison with the other cases.
+In particular, the case $w_q = -1$ has a gentle downward slope, and therefore a smaller decay rate.
+On the other hand, the cusps are more widely spaced in comparison with the other cases.
 It represents a slower oscillation with a slower decay.